Managing waste wisely

 Have you tried reusing or rehoming your packing material?

-Bubble wrap – reuse it to wrap delicates for postage or interlay between fragile items before stacking.
+Bubble wrap – reuse it to protect items for postage or interlay between fragile items before stacking.

 Cardboard – Before collapsing large cardboard boxes for recycling, offer them to your local Buy Nothing Community.
 Chances are, someone’s moving and could use them.
 Otherwise, take your excess cardboard to the West Metro Recycling Centre for free.